seto-kaiba-0/sd-webui-rvc/README.md

 Cuda Toolkit - (Tested with 11.6, Maybe it's not necessary)

 #### For Linux
- You need wget & ffmpeg & ffprobe.
+ You need to install wget & ffmpeg & ffprobe.

- This project optimized on windows, I have no idea about results.
+ This project is optimized on windows, I have no idea about results.

 ## Installation